 Look out for the statue of famous dandy Beau Brummel on Jermyn Street

 Not only will you find some fantastic shops in the West End, including Selfridges and Topshop's flagship Oxford Street store, but Piccadilly and St James contain a range of tempting, unique boutiques.
 Pick up delicious treats at Fortnum & Mason, buy traditional country clothes at Cordings or head to Jermyn Street for everything an elegant man requires.
 The Westminster and St James area contains many superb places to eat.
-Enjoy a contemporary British lunch at Petrichor, a delicious pastry at the National Café or a futuristic dining experience at Inamo St James.
+Enjoy a contemporary British lunch at Petrichor, a delicious pastry at the National Café or contemporary Indian fare at Cinnamon Club.

 If you need a break, why not take a walk in St James's Park?
 This huge Royal Park is just a stone's throw from Buckingham Palace.
 Here you can hire a deckchair and spot the wildlife (including a few pelicans which live in the park.)
 You can continue your walk up through Green Park and then straight across to Hyde Park – or stop off at Apsley House to see where the Duke of Wellington lived.